duranserkan/DRN-Project/README.md

 2. **Docs:** It contains project documents.
 I am planning to support this docs with articles and a youtube playlist.
 3. **Items:** It contains file that does not belong anywhere else such as .gitignore and .dockerignore
 4. **Src:** It contains 3 folders that define 3 different **DRN** domain.
-   1. **App(Nexus):** App is nexus that connects all services and apis developed with **DRN Framework**.
+   * **Nexus:** Nexus app connects all services and apis developed with **DRN.Framework**.
+     `The one microservice to rule them all.`
-      * It is an unified web app that also contains nexus api and background services.
+      * It is an unified web app that contains nexus api and background services.
-      * It has following features as a start:
+      * It will have following features as a start:
-        * **Configuration Management:** Nexus can provide configurations to microservices
+        - [ ] **Configuration Management:** Nexus can provide configurations to connected microservices
-        * **Migration Management:** Nexus can manage microservice database migrations which includes schema management and sharding
+        - [ ] **Migration Management:** Nexus can manage microservice database migrations which includes schema management and sharding
-        * **Service Discovery:** Nexus discloses  microservice network
+        - [ ] **Service Discovery:** Nexus discloses microservice network
-        * **Observability, Documentation and Monitoring Hub:** Nexus provides and visualizes workflow graph and information regarding to them.
+        - [ ] **Observability, Documentation and Monitoring Hub:** Nexus provides and visualizes workflow graph and information regarding to them.
-   2. **Common(Nuget Packages):** Common folder contains source codes belongs to generalized solutions that can be used with in any project
+   * **Framework:** DRN.Framework source codes belongs to generalized solutions that can be used within any dotnet project as nuget packages.
-   3. **Sample(Microservice):** Sample folder contains an example app developed with **DRN Framework**.
+   * **Sample:** Nexus connectable sample app demonstrates **DRN.Framework** usage.
 It is used for testing, presentation and documentation purposes.
 5. **Test:** It contains all the unit, integration and performance tests.
 6. **docker-compose:** Global docker-compose file that binds Nexus, Sample microservice and their dependencies.